python-jsonschema/jsonschema/docs/validate.rst

         A mapping of currently known formats to tuple of functions that validate them and errors that should be caught.
-New checkers can be added and removed either per-instance or globally for all checkers using the :meth:`FormatChecker.checks` or
+New checkers can be added and removed either per-instance or globally for all checkers using the `FormatChecker.checks` or `FormatChecker.cls_checks`
-        :meth:`FormatChecker.cls_checks` decorators respectively.
+        decorators respectively.

     .. classmethod:: cls_checks(format, raises=())